 - To the bowl with meat and veggies add the cooked pasta and cheese mixture.
 Stir well to combine and transfer to a 13x9-inch (3-quart) baking dish.

-- Top with 1 cup shredded cheese, the cooked bacon, and sprinkle some panko bread crumbs on top if desired.
+- Top with 1 cup shredded cheese, and the cooked bacon, and sprinkle some panko bread crumbs on top if desired.

 - Bake for 20-30 minutes or until the mixture is bubbly and cheese is fully melted.